Jimmy Warner: Newton Heath

 He became Newton Heath's first choice goalkeeper straight away in their first season in the Football League and made 20 consecutive appearances at the start of the season.
 However, he failed to show up for an away match against Stoke City on 7 January 1893, resulting in centre-half Willie Stewart having to play as a makeshift goalkeeper; the team lost 7–1.
 Warner explained to the club directors that he had missed his train to Stoke, but they were unconvinced and suspended him for a month.
 After his suspension was up, Warner made just three more appearances for Newton Heath (two in the league and one in the Manchester Senior Cup), and was sold to Walsall Town Swifts at the end of the season.

 Walsall Town Swifts

 His career at Walsall was short-lived too, and he retired in 1894.

 Warner died in Pittsburgh, United States, on 7 July 1943.

+Style of Play

 One source described Warner as supple and shrewd, agile enough to reach (punch) the most difficult of shots (or headers).